We are strong, exciting, loud and proud and we invite you to partner with us to do things differently

 Spectrum Space has partnered with Harrier Group to deliver training and awareness to organisations on how to successfully employ individuals with autism.
-Together we developed the Neurodiversity Online Assessment Tool, a free resource helping employers gauge how autism friendly their workplace is.
+Together we developed the Neurodiversity Online Assessment Tool, a resource helping employers gauge how autism friendly their workplace is.

 We also engage with lovely people from a wide range of organisations who all support us in a variety of ways to help deliver our services: